 Slotted spoon, solid spoon, slotted spatula, solid spatula, ladle.
 All stainless with comfortable non-slip handles.
 Dishwasher safe.
 Replaces the most-used plastic utensils in one set.

+A 6-piece set of dark bamboo wooden cooking utensils — spoons and a spatula.
 Bamboo utensils are gentle on cookware surfaces (important for cast iron seasoning), heat-resistant, and never shed microplastics.
 Hand wash recommended to extend life.

 Swap 6: Synthetic Dish Sponges